Teen Vaping: Was Juul Marketing Toward Children?

 In addition to Cartoon Network and Nickelodeon, Juul also allegedly bought ad space from other gaming websites whose main demographic is children and teens.
 These sites include:

-Because of these ads, the lawsuits are alleging that Juul was marketing towards children.
+Because of this, the possibility that Juul was marketing towards children becomes more apparent.

 “The Trending Technology of The Future”